 We can also sort the results of our queries by using the keyword

 ORDER BY.
-Let’s create a query that sorts the articles table alphabetically by ISSNs using the
+Let’s create a query that sorts the articles table in ascending order by ISSNs using the

 ASC keyword in conjunction with